Moving NS Punctures on Super Spheres: Discussion

-One of the key ingredients in constructing the smooth gauge slice that associates a supermodulus of dimension $2|1$ to a NS puncture are the superconformal vector fields given in (\ref{eq:deltaVtdeltaVdztdzdthbf}) that are associated to an underlying super Riemann surface with the topology of a 2-sphere.
-A natural question is to understand how these superconformal vector fields would change if we instead considered an arbitrary super Riemann surface with any number of handles (rather than a super Riemann surface whose reduced space is a 2-sphere with constant curvature).
-This will be discussed elsewhere, but it {\sl is} more subtle and the situation is not entirely clear.
-With regards to gauge invariance, on a general super Riemann surface with an arbitrary number of handles and arbitrary local super curvature, there is a result similar to (\ref{eq:QBBdeltaBIt}), but in addition there appear certain additive terms on the right-hand side that depend on bilinear products of $\t{\mathbf{z}},\mathbf{z}$ derivatives of the super curvature evaluated at the puncture.
-So if the super curvature, $\R_{\tilde{z}\theta}$, is proportional to the odd modulus, $\bm{\theta}$, of the NS puncture when evaluated at the NS puncture in question, $\t{z};\!z|\theta=0;\!0|0$, these additional squared super curvature terms vanish and gauge invariance is restored.
-It is not obvious if a more general dependence of the super curvature on the odd modulus is allowed. in general, we also expect the BRST charge to receive corrections at higher genus.
+Let us also elaborate on the situation when the underlying super Riemann surface has arbitrary local super curvature.
+One of the key ingredients in constructing the smooth gauge slice that associates a supermodulus of dimension $2|1$ to a NS puncture are the superconformal vector fields given in \eqref{eq:deltaVtdeltaVdztdzdthbf} that are associated to an underlying super Riemann surface with the topology of a 2-sphere and with super curvature, loosely speaking, evenly distributed throughout the surface.
+A natural question is to understand how these superconformal vector fields would change if we instead considered arbitrary local super curvature (which might correspond to a super Riemann surface with any number of handles, rather than a super Riemann surface whose reduced space is a 2-sphere with constant curvature).
+This will be discussed elsewhere, but I wish to remark that this situation \emph{is} more subtle and not entirely clear.
+With regards to gauge invariance, on a general super Riemann surface with an arbitrary number of handles and arbitrary local super curvature, there is a result similar to \eqref{eq:QBBdeltaBIt}, but it is not too hard to show that there also appear certain additive terms on the right-hand side that depend on bilinear products of $\wt{\bm{z}}$, $\bm{z}$ derivatives of the super curvature evaluated at the puncture.
+So if the super curvature $\R_{\tilde{z}\theta}$ is proportional to the odd modulus $\bm{\theta}$ of the NS puncture when evaluated at the NS puncture in question, $\wt{z};\!z|\theta=0;\!0|0$, these additional squared super curvature terms vanish and gauge invariance is restored.
+However, it is not obvious if a more general dependence of the super curvature on the odd modulus is allowed.
+In general, we also expect the BRST charge to receive corrections at higher genus.
 The case of arbitrary super curvature and arbitrary-genus super Riemann surfaces certainly deserves further study.
-But it should be kept in mind that in the handle operator viewpoint \cite{SklirosLuest21}, where all genus amplitudes are constructed on the 2-sphere with additional handle operator insertions (by an appropriate cutting and gluing procedure), the case of the super sphere discussed in this article may actually suffice. \sk
+But it should be kept in mind that in the handle operator viewpoint \cite{SklirosLuest21}, where all genus amplitudes are constructed on the 2-sphere with additional handle operator insertions (by an appropriate cutting and gluing procedure), the case of the super sphere discussed in this article should actually suffice.